ShenggengLin/RNASTOP/README.md

 conda activate RNADegpre_env
 python RNADegpre_train.py
 ```
 In the code file, you can modify the model's hyperparameters and training data.
+And there are detailed comments for each function in the code file.

 ## Model Test
 ```